locessentials/eng401-business-english-us/unit4/week12/what-is-leadership.md

 - **Transactional Leadership** – Based on exchanges between leaders and followers (rewards for performance)
 - **Participative Leadership** – Involves team members in decision-making processes

-### Research and Post to Teams
+### Research and Post on Discussion Forum

-Research your chosen framework and create a post in our Teams channel that addresses:
+Research your chosen framework and create a post in our discussion forum that addresses:

 **Your post should include:**